 As an attendant, you will have a recurring shift once every two weeks and will be asked to take at least one weekend shift every month.
 This means you will have minimum 3-4 shifts per month.
 However, what you put in is what you get out—many members choose to work more frequently than the required minimum.

 Yes, you may sleep while on duty.
-It is recommended that you stay in uniform, and make sure the volume of your pager is loud enough to wake you should a call come in.
+It is required that you stay in uniform, and make sure the volume of your pager is loud enough to wake you should a call come in.

 No experience necessary!
 Having experience such as being CPR/AED certified, being a lifeguard, or being a certified EMT are certainly beneficial, but GFR accepts members with varying levels of experience.

 What is the time commitment?